 This study area includes a number of development sites which due to their fragmented nature (ie. multi units or apartments on site) are less likely to be redeveloped.

-The development opportunities, given the extent of existing development is limited, however it is advised that the maps below do not consider the potential for site consolidation, which could occur.
+The development opportunities, given the extent

 The adjacent diagrams demonstrate what the proposed development could look like adjacent to the existing permit and adjacent developments.